karlyh66/cs262assignment2/report.md

 ![alt text](img/pie_8.png)

 ## More on Drift: Log Files Analysis
-* Logical clock time received from server: this is the clock time sent in the most recent message to this machine by another (most likely faster) machine.
+* Logical clock time received from server: this is the clock time _just_ sent (and queued) in a message to this machine by another (most likely faster) machine.
+This message queueing happens independently (and regardless) of the machine's clock.
 * Updated logical clock value: this is the machine's logical clock value after it takes a message off the queue.

+**Machine with rate 1:**

 Takeaway: this machine processes messages much slower than it receives them.
 The most updated logical clock values are far back in the message queue of this machine.
 ```